danielcodes/overwatch/README.md

 # TODO
 * [x] make it so that each map has unique data - fixed
-- start working on the backend of requests, start with twitter -> hp on demand -> display
+- start working on the backend of requests, start with twitter -> hp on demand -> call func to update, basically updating the 'positive' value

-* [ ] create a reset to clear the choropleth down to 0
+* [x] create a reset to clear the choropleth down to 0

+* [ ] get twitter api to work